 I am a medical oncologist at the Rutgers Cancer Institute of New Jersey and an Assistant Professor of Medicine at Robert Wood Johnson Medical School.
 As a medical oncologist, I care for patients with lung, mesothelioma and other thoracic cancers, as well as those who participate in clinical trials.
 I joined Rutgers Cancer Institute of New Jersey after completing a fellowship in Hematology and Oncology at Mount Sinai Hospital in New York City.
 This was preceded by a residency in Internal Medicine at Georgetown University Hospital and Washington Hospital Center in Washington, DC.

-My research interest is in development of novel immune therapies for the treatment of lung cancer.
-I am also exploring newer therapies which take into account individual variability in genomic changes in the tumor cells, thereby providing patients a personalized approach for treatment of their cancer.
-I am also a member of the Phase I/Investigational Therapeutics Program in which I work closely with a dedicated research team to increase access to newer therapies to our patients.
+My research interest is in development of novel therapies for the treatment of lung cancer and advanced solid tumors.
+As a member and acting director of the Phase I/Investigational Therapeutics Program, I work closely with a dedicated research team to increase access to newer therapies to our patients.
 I am an author on more than 75 publications, book chapters and abstracts and the lead investigator on multiple national clinical trials.

-As a member of the Lung Cancer Program at the Cancer Institute of New Jersey, I work collaboratively with members of our multidisciplinary team including thoracic surgeons, radiation oncologists, radiologists, pathologists and nurses to provide comprehensive care to patients.
+As the co-leader of the Thoracic Disease Group at the Cancer Institute of New Jersey, I work collaboratively with members of our multidisciplinary team including thoracic surgeons, radiation oncologists, radiologists, pathologists and nurses to provide the most advanced treatment options and trial therapies to patients.
 As a member of the American Society of Clinical Oncology and the American Association for Cancer Research, I keep abreast of the latest cancer research trends.

 Lung cancer, mesothelioma, esophageal cancer